Termite Treatment Cost: 2026 Prices by Type

 Inspection Limited to visible areas Comprehensive with specialized tools

 Bottom line: DIY products can serve as a short-term stopgap or supplement, but professional treatment is the only reliable way to eliminate an established termite colony.
 The cost of untreated termite damage far exceeds the cost of professional treatment.
+For a step-by-step treatment guide, see how to get rid of termites.
 For a broader comparison, see our pest control cost guide.

 How to Save on Termite Treatment